 Metro COG, at the request of its member jurisdictions and planning partners, will accept proposed revisions to the TIP.
 The types of revisions are either amendments or administrative modifications depending of the nature of the revision.
 Amendments and administrative modifications are incorporated into the TIP at any time during the program year pursuant to those procedures which have been cooperatively developed through the metropolitan planning process.
-Amendments may be for the purpose of adding projects, advancing projects, revising the funding or funding source of projects or modifications will be referenced in Appendix B and will also be posted on the Metro COG website.
+Amendments may be for the purpose of adding projects, advancing projects, revising the funding or funding source of projects or modifying the scope or termini of projects.
+Amendments and administrative modifications will be referenced in Appendix B and will also be posted on the Metro COG website.
 For projects listed in an amendment or administrative modification, the information listed is the most current and replaces any and all instances of the project as may be listed in the project table section of the TIP.